neilbalch/RPi-Computer-Power/README.md

 ## Description

-Nodejs server for Raspberry Pi that controls a computer's state by remotely pressing the computer's power and reset buttons.
+Node server for Raspberry Pi that controls a computer's state by remotely pressing the computer's power and reset buttons.
 Depending on the length of the "press," the computer will either shut down gracefully, hard reset, or start.
 The node server spawns python scripts that send commands to the RPi GPIO pins.
 There is also a feature that allows the user to see what power state the computer is in, using the motherboard power led wires.

 > NOTE: The code makes refrences to a certain `keys.json` in the root of the server.
 For each deployment, you will need to specify a keys.json, containing a private key and a password hash for the server. _More info on this in the Initial Server Setup_ section of this readme.

 ## Repo organisation

-* [repo]                - nodejs server
+* [repo]                - Node server
-* repo_public           - Contains picures for the readme and else
+* repo_public           - Contains picures for the README and other md files
 * [TODO.md](https://github.com/neilbalch/RPi-Computer-Power/blob/master/TODO.md)  - TODO list for this repo

 ## Mechanical configuration